-Just as there are things you need to do to protect yourself and baby, there are also a few things you need to remember to avoid when working during pregnancy.
+Just as there are things you need to do to protect yourself and your baby, there are also a few things you need to remember to avoid when you are working during pregnancy.

-- Don’t hang out near construction, painting or cleaning.
+- Don't be around construction, painting, or cleaning.
 Often offices will undergo some sort of maintenance, which may include cleaning and painting.
-Paint and chemical fumes are not safe for baby.
+Paint and chemical fumes are not safe for your baby.

-- Don’t life heavy objects or bend at the waist.
-As your pregnancy progresses, bending at the waste and lifting heavy objects are out of the question.
+- Don’t lift heavy objects or bend at the waist.
+As your pregnancy progresses, bending at the waist and lifting heavy objects are out of the question.
 When in doubt, ask someone else to do the lifting.

 There are plenty of women who choose to stick with a job throughout pregnancy.
 While in most cases work is not contraindicated, there are some things you need to do and other things you don’t to make life in the office safe and as enjoyable as possible.